bryanhirsch/petitions/libraries/colorbox/README.md

 ## Changelog:

+### Version 1.4.10 - 2013/4/2

+* Better 'old IE' feature detection that fixes an error with jQuery 2.0.0pre.

+### Version 1.4.9 - 2013/4/2

+* Fixes bug introduced in previous version.

+### Version 1.4.8 - 2013/4/2

+* Dropped IE6 support.
+* Fixed other issues with $.colorbox.remove.

+### Version 1.4.7 - 2013/4/1

+* Prevented an error if $.colorbox.remove is called during the transition.

 ### Version 1.4.6 - 2013/3/19

 * Minor change to work around a jQuery 1.4.2 bug for legacy users.